-- i) The student must be in regular attendance in grades 9, 10, 11, 12. - ii) He/She must have enrolled in the school by the first day of athletic practice or the first day of school for the current school year. - iii) Enrollment for forty school days of a semester shall constitute a full semester for eligibility purposes in interscholastic competition. - iv) International student eligibility must be approved by WIAA. - v) Work-release students are ineligible to participate in extra-curricular activities.
+- 1. Enrollment - a.
+The student must be in regular attendance in grades 9, 10, 11, 12.

+- b.
+He/She must have enrolled in the school by the first day of athletic practice or the first day of school for the current school year. - c.
+Enrollment for forty school days of a semester shall constitute a full semester for eligibility purposes in interscholastic competition. - d.
+International student eligibility must be approved by WIAA. - e.
+Work-release students are ineligible to participate in extracurricular activities.